Is Eternal Wall an idol?

 The UK is incredibly diverse.
 We believe a multi-faith society is about having the freedom for each faith to express their beliefs.
 To that end, Eternal Wall of Answered Prayer will include an exhibition within which there will be the opportunity for other faiths to express their view on prayer.

-Once planning has been approved, we will begin to consult with other local faith leaders to see how they would best like to engage with the project in keeping with their belief system.
+We will soon begin to consult with other local faith leaders to see how they would best like to engage with the project in keeping with their belief system.

 There are multiple moments in Scripture where memorial stones and monuments are used to commemorate God’s victories and to celebrate His goodness.